 What Really Sets Upwork Apart

-Pro Tip: If you’re relatively new at freelancing, don’t use a template for the first 100 bids.
-Yes, this takes a lot of time but you will learn more about how to pitch yourself, how to sell your services, and will end up with a basic template 10x better than if you just mass mailing from the beginning.
-These are important skills to learn early on in the process.
+If you’re new to freelancing, don’t use a template for the first 50-100 bids.
+Yes, this means taking a LOT of time manually writing every bid, but you will learn how to pitch yourself, how to sell your services, & what you learn will give you a template 10x better than if you mass mailed from the start.

 How Fiverr Works